Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/index.md

 -------|-------------
 Name | The name of the runtime group.
 This group name must be unique in the organization.
 ID | A unique ID for the group.
 This ID is automatically generated when a group is created.
 Type | Types of runtimes that this group contains.
-Currently, the only supported runtime type is Kong Gateway.
+Currently, the only supported runtime type is {{site.base_gateway}}.

 <!--
 Labels | A list of labels on the runtime group in the form of key:value pairs. -->